 Australian Aboriginal culture

 Aboriginal culture in Australia is not easy to discover.
-For a long time it wasn’t taught at school, so many non-Indigenous Australians know little, if anything, about Aboriginal culture.
+For a long time it wasn’t taught at school, no wonder only 35% of Australians believe they have a high level of knowledge about Aboriginal culture .

 I think anybody who does a course on Aboriginal culture just sees Australia so differently.
 It's very enlightening and gives another dimension to being Australian.—Anna Bell, co-ordinator Aboriginal Support Group Manly Warringah Pittwater